You are here: Urology Textbook > Kidneys > Simple renal cyst

 CT imaging is indicated for suspicious ultrasound findings such as septation, clustering of cysts, wall thickening or calcification or echogenic contents of the cyst.

-The criteria for a simple renal cyst in CT are similar to the ultrasound (see above), the density is −10 to 20 HU.
+The criteria for a simple renal cyst in computed tomography are similar to the ultrasound (see above); the density is −10 to 20 HU.
 A simple hyperdense cyst with 20–90 HU is also possible.
-The most important criteria is non-existent enhancement of the cyst or the cyst wall after infusion of contrast media.
+The most crucial criterion for a benign cyst is no enhancement of the cyst or the cyst wall after infusion of contrast medium.
 Calcifications are not obligate suspect [fig simple renal cysts].

-Classification of renal cysts after Bosniak (Israel and Bosniak, 2005):
+Bosniak Classification of renal cystic masses (Israel and Bosniak, 2005):

 - Bosniak I: clearly benign cyst.
-No risk for malignancy.
+No risk of malignancy.

-- Bosniak II: few thin (<1 mm) septa or thin calcifications (thickness not measurable), hyperdense lesions (due to proteinaceous or hemorrhagic contents) are non-enhancing after contrast media infusion, size <3 cm.
-Risk for malignancy is 0%, follow-up is not necessary.
+- Bosniak II: few thin (<1 mm) septa or thin calcifications (thickness not measurable), hyperdense lesions (due to proteinaceous or hemorrhagic contents) are non-enhancing after contrast medium infusion, size <3 cm.
+The risk of malignancy is 0%; follow-up is unnecessary.

 - Bosniak IIF: this group subsumes cysts, which cannot be clearly assigned to Bosniak II or III.
-Risk for malignancy is 5%, close follow-up is necessary (the 'F' in 2F is for 'follow').
+The risk of malignancy is 5%, and close follow-up is necessary (the 'F' in 2F is for 'follow').

-- Bosniak III: not clearly benign cyst: wall or septa with more than 1 mm thickness and measurable enhancement, surgical excision is necessary, the risk for malignancy is 50%.
+- Bosniak III: not clearly benign cyst: wall or septa with more than 1 mm thickness and measurable enhancement.
+Surgical excision is necessary, and the risk of malignancy is 50%.

-- Bosniak IV: cyst with clear malign criteria, partial nephrectomy or radical nephrectomy are necessary.
-The chance for malignancy is 75–90%.
+- Bosniak IV: cyst with clear malign criteria; partial nephrectomy or radical nephrectomy is necessary.
+The risk of malignancy is 75–90%.

 Contrast-enhanced ultrasound imaging: